IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 IETF standards process interfaces with the IANA, so the IANA may be interested in the contents.

+# Pronouns

+The document has used "they" and "their" as a non-gender-specific pronoun to refer to a single individual.

 # Acknowledgments

 Thanks to Jari Arkko, Richard Barnes, Brian E Carpenter, Alissa